JPro-one/JPro-Documentation/README.md

   href             |               |The URL of the application to be started.
 It is either the URL of the App's websocket connection `"wss://yourServer.com/app/myAppName"`, or it's the relative URL `"/app/myAppName"`. loader           |               |Defines whether or not to activate the loading animation for this jpro-app.
 Valid values are: `"default"` `"none"` fullscreen       | "false"       |When true, the jpro app is resized to the entire page.
-It also **sets autofocus** to true. readonly         | "false"       |When true, the user can NOT do any data authering to the scene. disableShadows   | "false"       |Disables all shadows in the jpro-renderer.
+It also **sets autofocus** to true. readonly         | "false"       |When true, the user can NOT do any data authoring to the scene. disableShadows   | "false"       |Disables all shadows in the jpro-renderer.
 This might be useful, for rendering performance reasons. disableEffects   | "false"       |Disables all effects in the jpro-renderer.
 This might be useful, for rendering performance reasons. autofocusEnabled | "false"       |When true, the jpro-tag gets focused when the page is opened.
 This is useful for text-input, for example to enable the TextInput for a login-mask.